vtashkov/bf/README.md

 - If a program attempts to input a value when there is no more data in the input stream, the value in the current cell is unchanged.
 - If a program contains one or more unbalanced `[` brackets, then the interpreter will assume that the corresponding `]` closing brackets are at the end (i.e. it will behave as if they were added).
 If a program contains a `]` closing bracket without corresponding `[` opening bracket, then the interpreter will ignore all instructions after that.

-The goal is to minimize the errors that `bf` produces and try to be as forgiving as possible.
+The goal is to minimize the errors that `vtashkov-bf` produces and try to be as forgiving as possible.

 ## Command line usage

 ```
-Brainfuck interpreter
+rainfuck interpreter

-Usage: bf [OPTIONS] <INPUT_FILE>
+Usage: vtashkov-bf [OPTIONS] <INPUT_FILE>

 Arguments:
   <INPUT_FILE>  Path to the file to be interpreted